gopheracademy/gopheracademy-web/content/advent-2016/machine-learning-google-prediction-api.md

 We will write a little command line tool that lets us query the model from the terminal.

-As the example project for this article was being put together, it became clear that the lion share of the work was actually in authorising the requests via OAuth.
+As the example project for this article was being put together, it became clear that the bulk of the work was actually in authorising the requests via OAuth.
 And the experience for a terminal app was less than desirable; you had to copy and paste a URL into a browser, log in (or create an account), click Accept to allow access to the API, then copy the access code from the query parameters of a failed redirect and paste it into the terminal.